 Now scientists have analyzed data from more than six million men to find out how high the risk of prostate cancer is in this case.
 Researchers at the German Cancer Research Center (DKFZ) and the National Center for Tumor Diseases (NCT) in Heidelberg have been able to show that the risk of prostate cancer is similarly increased in relatives of patients with precursors.
 This should be taken into account in consultations on early detection.

 The researchers published their findings in the journal Cancer.

-Report • Recognition in new recommendations
+Article • Recognition in new recommendations

 Lars Schimmöller MD, associate professor of radiology at Düsseldorf University Hospital, tackled current diagnosis of prostate cancer (PCa) and addressed tumour detection, staging, active surveillance and recurrence during the Medica Academy session on Imaging Update.
 He also highlighted how MRI helps improve biopsies and avoid unnecessary surgery in PCa.